OpenEvalProject/evals/manuscripts/elife-22199/v2/manuscript.md

 Finally, we asked whether the source-sink and counter-gradient mechanisms are robust to uniform chordin expression.
 Uniformly expressing chordin by mRNA injection into one-cell stage chordin mutant embryos has been used to rescue chordin mutant embryos to adulthood (Fisher and Halpern, 1999), including in our study here.
 We simulated the system with ubiquitous Chordin production and determined that 426 of the 1452 solutions that fit our WT, chordin-/-, and chordin +/- data with a BMP diffusivity within 2 um2/s of our measured 4.4 um2/s retain a WT BMP gradient when Chordin is uniformly produced.
 We did not titrate the Chordin production rate, but had we done so, more simulations may have fit.
 Interestingly, the 426 remaining solutions are all source-sink mechanisms with gradients of Chordin that are high dorsally and low ventrally (Figure 8I).

-## Comparing zebrafish and Drosophila DV patterning
+### Comparing zebrafish and Drosophila DV patterning

 Our results show that the BMP signaling gradient patterning the zebrafish DV axis is markedly different from the one patterning the Drosophila DV axis.
 The zebrafish BMP signaling gradient is broad, reaching half of its maximum at ~40% of the total DV axis length (Figure 2F).
 In contrast, the Drosophila gradient is incredibly steep, reaching half of its peak at only ~10% of the total embryo DV axis length (Figure 9A) (Peluso et al., 2011; Sutherland et al., 2003).
 Similarly, the loss of the main BMP antagonist in either organism, Chordin or Sog, causes markedly different effects on the BMP signaling gradient (Figure 9A) (Mizutani et al., 2005; Peluso et al., 2011; Sutherland et al., 2003).

 ![Figure 9.](https://cdn.elifesciences.org/articles/22199/elife-22199-fig9-v2.jpg)

-**Figure 9.:** Drosophila-like solutions.(A) Depiction of the BMP gradients patterning the Drosophila and zebrafish DV axis.
+**Figure 9.:** (A) Depiction of the BMP gradients patterning the Drosophila and zebrafish DV axis.
 The Drosophila DV axis has been flipped to match the zebrafish.
 Solid lines are WT.
 Dotted lines are chd or sog LOF.
 (B) List of homologous proteins involved in DV patterning of zebrafish and Drosophila.
 (C–F) Solutions able to fit WT and chd LOF zebrafish data (blue) vs. solutions capable of fitting Drosophila-like WT and Drosophila-like sog LOF gradients (red).
 Parameter combinations that failed to fit either are represented as small grey dots.
 (C) Chd diffusivity vs. Chd decay rate, which includes the rate of Chd cleavage by Tld.
 (D) Diffusivity of BMP bound to Chd vs. decay rate of BMP bound to Chd.
 (E) Range was estimated as sqrt(diffusivity/decay).
 (F) Cleavage rate of Chd and BMP-Chd by Tolloid.
 (G) BMP diffusivity vs. BMP decay rate.

 Zebrafish and Drosophila DV patterning differ in both length-scale and time-scale.
 The Drosophila embryo has a 250 µm half-circumference, while the zebrafish embryo has a 700 µm half-circumference.
 The zebrafish gradient is established gradually in ~2–3 hr and maintained for several hours (Ramel and Hill, 2013; Tucker et al., 2008), whereas the Drosophila BMP signaling gradient is established and patterns DV tissues in ~1 hr (Dorfman et al., 2001; Wang and Ferguson, 2005).
 Given these differences, we sought to determine if Drosophila-like shuttling simulations could exist with zebrafish time- and length-scales, and if so, how the biophysical parameters of the components would differ from those consistent with the WT and chordin mutant P-Smad5 gradients (Figure 7).